 In addition to the vacation leave described above, compensated absences include the accumulated unused portion of the special annual leave bonuses awarded by the North Carolina General Assembly.
 The bonus leave balance on December 31 is retained by employees and transferred into the next calendar year.
 It is not subject to the limitation on annual leave carried forward described above and is not subject to conversion to sick leave.

-The Authority has the policy of recording the cost of sick leave when taken and paid rather than when the leave is earned.
 There is no liability for unpaid accumulated sick leave because the Authority has no obligation to pay sick leave upon termination or retirement.
-The policy provides for unlimited accumulation of sick leave.
 However, additional service credit for retirement pension benefits is given for accumulated sick leave upon retirement.